python-trio/trio/docs/source/reference-lowlevel.rst

       # ...and Qt can call back to Trio just as easily
       my_cancel_button.clicked.connect(my_cancel_scope.cancel)

-- Consistent behavior: guest mode uses the code as regular Trio: the same scheduler, same IO code, same everything.
-So you get the same features and robustness that you're used to.
+- Consistent behavior: guest mode uses the same code as regular Trio: the same scheduler, same IO code, same everything.
+So you get the full feature set and everything acts the way you expect.

 - Simple integration and broad compatibility: pretty much every event loop offers some threadsafe "schedule a callback" operation, and